jemme07/pyspk/README.md

 # SPK - A hydrodynamical simulation-based model for the impact of baryon physics on the non-linear matter power spectrum

-py-SPK is a python package aimed at predicting the suppression of the total matter power spectrum as a function of the baryon fraction of haloes and redshift.
+pyspk is a python package aimed at predicting the suppression of the total matter power spectrum as a function of the baryon fraction of haloes and redshift.

 ### Requirements